-Dr Caroline Dunmore is course director on the Westminster Tour Guiding course at the University of Westminster, and a visiting lecturer on the MA in Heritage Studies at the University of East London.
+Caroline Dunmore is course director on the Westminster Tour Guiding course at the University of Westminster.
+You can read what her students say about the course by going to the Comments page.

 - See the course information on the University of Westminster’s website.

 - Listen to this podcast from PodAcademy to hear Caroline talking about the course.